Tomb of Philippe Pot: Life and death of Philippe Pot

 Philippe Pot was born in 1428 at the Château de la Rochepot, outside Dijon in today's France.
 The region was then part of the Duchy of Burgundy and his father, Jacques, was an adviser and senior official to Duke Philip the Good.
 Pot was raised and educated at the Burgundian court.
-He was a scholar and bibliophile, and served during the politically fraught years of the last two Valois dukes of Burgundy, Philip the Good (r.
+He was a scholar and bibliophile.
+He served during the politically fraught years of the last two Valois dukes of Burgundy, Philip the Good (r.
 1419–1467) and Charles the Bold (r.
 1467–1477).
 During this period, he rose to become a knight of the Golden Fleece and seigneur, or lord, of La Rochepot (his ancestral home) and Thorey-sur-Ouche in Burgundy.
-He was instrumental in arranging both Charles' betrothal to Catherine of France, and second marriage to Isabella of Bourbon.
+He was instrumental in arranging both Charles's betrothal to Catherine of France, and his second marriage, to Isabella of Bourbon.

-Soon after Charles' defeat and death in January 1477 at the battle of Nancy, Burgundy came under French control, and Pot seemingly changed allegiance to Louis XI, king of France (r.
+Soon after Charles's defeat and death in January 1477 at the Battle of Nancy, Burgundy came under French control, and Pot seemingly changed allegiance to Louis XI, king of France (r.
 1461–1483).
 Suspicious of his association with Louis, Charles and Isabella's daughter Mary of Burgundy expelled him from her realm and the court at Lille in June 1477.
-In disgrace, he fled to the then French city of Tournai, and was removed from the order of the Golden Fleece in 1481.
+In disgrace, he fled to the then-French city of Tournai and was removed from the Order of the Golden Fleece in 1481.

 He travelled in August 1477 on behalf of Louis to Lens in northern France to negotiate a truce with Mary and her husband and co-ruler, Maximilian of Austria.
-The truce was signed on 8 September, and Louis eventually appointed him as grand seneschal of Burgundy.
+The ceasefire was signed on 8 September, and Louis eventually appointed him as grand seneschal of Burgundy.
 Following the king's death in 1483, Pot served under Louis' son Charles VIII (r.
 1483–1498).
-Pot died in Dijon on 20 September 1493 aged around 65, having already made detailed plans for his burial place, funeral monument and epitaph.
+Pot died in Dijon on 20 September 1493, aged around 65, having already made detailed plans for his burial place, funeral monument and epitaph.